Concurrent Enrollment Application & Steps

 To locate the course you would like to take, please visit the Tritonlink Schedule of Classes.
 After you have selected your course, filling out an EASy request is your first step to getting approved and will grant you access to all online materials.
 Once you get access to your course in canvas.ucsd.edu, you should immediately begin participating in the course as if enrolled.

-Spring 2025 EASy requests open on February 24th.
+Fall 2025 EASy requests will open on September 2nd.

 Step 3: Complete the Academic Integrity Tutorial